Status: affected by circulating vaccine-derived poliovirus

 Polio this week in Togo

-- One case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week fromSavanes province, bringing the total number of cVDPV2 cases for 2019 to seven.
+- No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
+There are nine cases reported in 2020 while the total number of cVDPV2 cases reported in 2019 remains eight.

 - Read our Togo country page for more information.